Juggernaut. Facebook, together with Instagram, which it acquired in 2012, dwarfs the nearest competitor in the social media space, YouTube.

-- Adobe Spark is another great tool for marketers when it comes to designing ads.
+- Adobe Express is another great tool for marketers when it comes to designing ads.
 You can use it to create photo and video banners in just a few minutes.
 Moreover, you can do it from a mobile device, considering that there are three different apps available for iOS: Spark Page for web pages, Spark Post for photo banners and Spark Video for video banners.
 You can set up a free account by signing up with your Adobe ID or with your Gmail Account.

 Connecting Instagram to Facebook Ad Manager